davefurmidge/DisableSASTokens/README.md

   storage_use_azuread = true
 }
 ```
+This can also be sourced from the `ARM_USE_AZUREAD` environment variable.

 We can then run our terraform command from within our **state** folder (if you are using my sample repo).

 ```